 Find Gjusta at 320 Sunset Avenue, Venice

-5 Cocktails in an original 1920 speakeasy
+5 Drink cocktails in an original 1920 speakeasy

-The Del Monte underground live music venue in the basement of a bar is the oldest bar in Venice with a fascinating history.
-Cesar Menotti opened his bar in 1915.
 Though this drinking establishment is now called Townhouse, with the Del Monte Speakeasy in the basement, its early name, Menotti’s Buffet, can still be seen in tile near the front door.

 It was a popular local gathering place since its opening, but when Prohibition began in 1920, Menotti got creative.
 The bar moved underground while he turned the upper level of his business into a grocery shop, laying out displays of fruits and veggies.
 Genius!
 Alcohol was brought in by boats from Canada and then smuggled via underground tunnels.

 Imagine getting into Menotti’s Buffet during Prohibition.
 First, you had to know the speakeasy existed underneath a Venice grocery shop.
 Plus, you also had to know the bartender.
 And be willing to enter the bar via a tiny two-person, rope-operated dumbwaiter through a trapdoor.
 Needless to say, once Prohibition ended in 1933, a staircase was added.
-Find the Del Monte inside Townhouse at 52 Windward Avenue, Venice

 elaborate house exterior

 This is the most unique sight I stumbled upon while in Venice.
 One block from the Venice Beach boardwalk is a 1906 building decorated with bizarre murals and statues.
 It belongs to an artist couple, Tony Wells and Brittany Stevenson.
-They bought it and named it El Bordello Alexandra: a nod to the building’s history, and Stevenson’s late friend.
-According to the LA Times, ‘It’s more than a building.
-It’s a vibe.’

 There are nine apartments inside the building, the couple rent to artists, musicians, and other like-minded folks who don’t mind their home being gawked at by people like me.
 The owners continually add to the decorations outside the building, with art and murals by Brian Mylius, who lives in the building.